jrodan/pac-vothing-core/README.md

 ## Testing

+Automated tests will run, when the server is set up correctly.
+Later on, during a built on the CI server is running, the tests will also be done automatically.
+Manual smoke tests will be set up.

 # TODO 1.0.0
 - [ ] make remote tests runnable
 - [ ] hash password on client side and save it encrypted